MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-bar-chart-to-your-report-report-builder.md

 # Tutorial: Add a bar chart to your report (Report Builder)
 In this tutorial, you use a wizard in [!INCLUDE[ssRBnoversion_md](../includes/ssrbnoversion.md)] to create a bar chart in a [!INCLUDE[ssRSnoversion_md](../includes/ssrsnoversion-md.md)] paginated report.
 Then you add a filter and enhance the chart.

 A bar chart displays category data horizontally.
-This can help to:
+This visualization can help to:

 -   Improve readability of long category names.
 -   Improve understandability of times plotted as values.
 -   Compare the relative value of multiple series.

-The following illustration shows the bar chart that you will create, with sales for 2014 and 2015 for the top five salespeople, from most to least 2015 sales.
+The following illustration shows the bar chart that you create in this tutorial.
+It shows the sales for 2014 and 2015 for the top five salespeople, from most to least 2015 sales.

 :::image type="content" source="../reporting-services/media/report-builder-bar-chart.png" alt-text="Screenshot of a report builder bar chart.":::